antoinsader/bioSyn_replicate/README.md

 ```powershell
 $ python train.py --model_name_or_path dmis-lab/biobert-base-cased-v1.1 --train_dictionary_path ./data/ncbi-disease/train_dictionary.txt --train_dir ./data/ncbi-disease/processed_traindev --output_dir ./data/output --topk 20 --epoch 10 --train_batch_size 16 --learning_rate 1e-5 --max_length 25 --seed 0
 ```

+### Use FAISS:
+The first advantage of this repo on the normal BioSyn, is introducing FAISS (Facebook AI Similarity Search) which allows us to do dense embedding comparison using FAISS indexes instead of np.argsort and np.matmul
+You can control this by using the argument flag `--not_use_faiss`